jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 What happens if you choose the wrong type or version?
 Two things: __first__, if you chose the wrong edition of Linux most things will work but the virtualization layer will not be optimized, try to avoid it.
 You can always go back into the *SETTINGS* menu option and change it after the virtual machine is powered off.  __Second__, if you select the wrong version, (32-bit instead of 64-bit) you will receive an error from the BIOS as the operating system loads explaining that it cannot continue.

 Next is the amount of memory available - note that this memory is shared with your underlying OS as described with TYPE II hypervisors.
 Whatever you allocate to this guest VM will be unavailable to the underlying host OS while the guest VM is powered on.
 Note the slider, each system to install VirtualBox on will have a different slider based on the amount of memory you can allocate.
-The recommended amount of memory is at least one gigabyte but more likely two gigabytes will be better.
+The recommended amount of memory is at least one gigabyte but two gigabytes or more will be better.

 ![*Memory Selection Dialog*](images/Chapter-03/VirtualBox-Install/memory-size.png "Memory Selection Dialog")